Ada-Developers-Academy/daily-curriculum/week02/monday/orange_tree.md

 Gold
 -----
 The `OrangeGrove` should also have a `@soil_quality` attribute, the more trees in the grove the lower this number is, but a lower number also produces longer living trees that produce more fruit.

-Also create a `self.plant` method which adds a new tree, depending on the soil quality this should have a chance of creating a dead tree.
+Also create a `self.plant_on(grove)` method which adds a new tree to the grove passed in as an argument.

+Depending on the soil quality any new tree on the grove has a chance of being dead.

 Platinum
 --------